 - Most binaries have a maximum upper limit on earnings—the payout cap.
 Some distributors don’t realize this.
 However, combining binaries with other commission types can fix this capped earnings problem.

 - Binary pays well but distributors sometimes struggle with the structure aspects of the plan.

 Distributors seem to either love binary compensation plans or hate them.
 These plans inherently reward salespeople and sales leaders better than almost any other type of plan.
 They pay well, but distributors can find the structure challenging to deal with.
-It is a big plus that distributors no longer have to evenly balance the volume of the two legs.
-Binaries can maximize their success by combining the base commission with other types of commissions.
+Binary companies can maximize their success by combining the base commission with other types of commissions.

 Want help designing a binary compensation plan?
 Reach out to us at MLM Compensation Consulting.
 We offer data-driven compensation plan design and analysis.